Apple is rebuilding Maps from the ground up

 It seems like it could also enable positioning of navigation arrows in 3D space for AR navigation, but Apple declined to comment on ‘any future plans’ for such things.

-Apple also uses semantic segmentation and Deep Lambertian Networks to analyze the point cloud coupled with the image data captured by the car and from high-resolution satellites in sync.
+Apple also uses semantic segmentation and Deep Neural Networks in 3D to analyze the point cloud coupled with the image data captured by the car and from high-resolution satellites in sync.
 This allows 3D identification of objects, signs, lanes of traffic and buildings and separation into categories that can be highlighted for easy discovery.

 The coupling of high resolution image data from car and satellite, plus a 3D point cloud results in Apple now being able to produce full orthogonal reconstructions of city streets with textures in place.
 This is massively higher resolution and easier to see, visually.
 And it’s synchronized with the ‘panoramic’ images from the car, the satellite view and the raw data.
 These techniques are used in self driving applications because they provide a really holistic view of what’s going on around the car.
 But the ortho view can do even more for human viewers of the data by allowing them to ‘see’ through brush or tree cover that would normally obscure roads, buildings and addresses.